 Some fabrics are designed to pull sweat away from your skin during exercise.
 Others absorb it.
 You want to choose moisture wicking fabrics containing polypropylene for doing Freeletics.
 Because when you sweat a lot they allow the sweat to evaporate from the skin.
 Cotton absorbs the sweat.
 It will become heavy and wet as you exercise.
 If you’ve done a workout like Aphrodite or Ares, you’ll know how hot you become.
 So avoid rubber or plastic-based materials.
 Instead of cooling you down, these materials heat your body even more.

-An Athlete doesn’t choose just any clothes to workout in.
-Each piece of clothing is specially selected to help them feel like an Athlete and move like an Athlete.
-That’s what separates the pro’s from those just doing it as a hobby.
-Stick to these tips and you too can feel and perform like an Athlete.
+An athlete doesn’t choose just any clothes to workout in.
+Each piece of clothing is specially selected to help them feel like an athlete and move like an athlete.